 The cool thing about SnobSwap is they have actual boutiques in New York, LA, Washington D.C, and Miami.

 Bauces, if you have children Lil Jelly Bean is great way to get rid of all those clothes that you child has never worn or has only worn a few times.

 This children’s consignment store is located in New Jersey and sellers are paid per sale of each item and a shipping fee is deducted from the proceeds.
 They also accept maternity clothing which is another perk because so many women don’t know what to do with their maternity clothes after childbirth.

-If you have a camera phone and some nice pieces in your closet you can make a few coins using Poshmark.
+If you have the best camera smartphone and some nice pieces in your closet you can make a few coins using Poshmark.
 When you make a sale, the company takes a commission.
 For sales under $15, it is a flat rate of $2.95.
 For sale of $15 or more, the commission is 20 percent.
 The buyer pays for shipping, and Poshmark provides a pre-paid, pre-addressed label for you to send to the buyer.
 However, Poshmark is only available in the United States and its territories.

 Almost everyone knows about eBay.
 If you sell on eBay, the seller is responsible for the entire process.
 The benefit of using eBay is that you don’t have a third party taking a cut out of your earnings.

 You also have the benefit of choosing your own price point.
 This can work your favor if you know the value of an item or if the value has increased due to it being a limited edition or a hot item.